tensorflow/docs/site/en/install/pip.md

     ```bash
     conda create --name tf python=3.11
     ```
+    You can activate and deactivate it with the following commands.

+    ```bash
+    conda activate tf
+    conda deactivate
+    ```

     #### Second option: [venv](https://docs.python.org/3/library/venv.html){:.external}

     Navigate to your desired virtual environments' directory and create a new venv environment named `tf` with the following command.